- No products in the cart.

 Delta-E values of around 3 represent the limit of most people’s perception.
 It may take a second glance to realize that these are two different colors.

 To the average person, these two colors will appear to be the same.
 Only a few people reading this will be able to detect any difference.

 The Nix Pro Color Sensor is capable of comparing between color samples to determine the Delta-E difference of two colors.
-This can be used on production lines, print proofs, and industrial processes to ensure color accuracy quickly, cheaply, and effectively.
+This can be used to confirm color selection or out-put, print proofs, and industrial processes to ensure color accuracy quickly, cheaply, and effectively.